Do cosmetics containing sunscreen provide adequate sun protection?

 - Sunscreen vs Sunblock: Use of the term ‘sunblock’ has recently been restricted as no products can actually block out the sun.
 Sunscreen, however, filters and reflects light rays.

-- Quantity to apply and where: To provide enough coverage, it’s a good idea to apply about one ounce across your entire body—or at least those areas that will be directly exposed to the sun and not covered by clothing—and a nickel-sized amount to your face before going out into the sun on any given day.
+- Quantity to apply and where: To provide enough coverage, it’s a good idea to apply about one ounce—enough to fill up a shot glass—across your entire body or at least those areas that will be directly exposed to the sun and not covered by clothing.
+As for your face, about a nickel-sized amount should be applied before going out into the sun on any given day regardless of the cloud cover.

-- Shelf life/expiry dates: According to the Food and Drug Administration (FDA), sunscreens have a shelf life of up to three years, but storage conditions and temperature can affect this as well.
+- Shelf life or expiry dates: According to the Food and Drug Administration (FDA), sunscreens have a shelf life of up to three years but storage conditions and temperature can affect this as well.

-Face powder sunscreens, like the one you were looking at, usually have the texture of a setting powder—or that of sifted flour—and are applied with a brush.
-They can have a mattifying effect, helping you to avoid that greasy feeling that you mentioned, and are convenient to apply or even re-apply over makeup.
-However, because the powder is loose and dry it can more easily be rubbed or blown off of the skin leaving you unprotected against the sun's rays.
+Powdered sunscreens, like the one you were looking at, usually have the texture of a setting powder—or that of sifted flour—and are applied with a brush.
+They can result in a matte effect, helping you to avoid that greasy feeling, and are convenient to apply or even re-apply over makeup.
+However, because the powder is loose and dry, it can be rubbed or blown off the skin, leaving you unprotected against the sun's rays.
 To better protect your skin, you might consider applying a layer of non-powder sunscreen first—think traditional gels, creams, and lotions—and allow it to absorb into the skin before applying any cosmetics or additional powdered sunscreens on top.
 As you go through your day, you might also choose to use the powder sunscreen as a touch-up as needed.

-You might also consider testing out different sunscreen products to see if they still give that greasy effect after applying the powder on top.
-Consider doing an internet search for "non-oily sunscreens" or see if your favorite brands have sunscreen that they advertise as being oil free, fast setting, or non-greasy.
-Before generously applying the product to your face, consider performing a patch test to see how your skin reacts.
+When it comes to finding a sunscreen that works best for you, consider testing out different sunscreen products to see if they still give that greasy effect after applying the powder on top.
+Try doing an internet search for "non-oily sunscreens" or see if your favorite brands have sunscreen that they advertise as being oil free, fast setting, or non-greasy.
+Before generously applying the product to your face, it’s recommended you perform a patch test to make sure your skin doesn’t react to the product.

 Take care out there,